hsaunders1904/MScContur/AnalysisTools/README.md

 ## contur
 Inside the 'contur' directory is the main contur code.
-The 'bin' directory contains the packages executables; this will be added to your system path when ../setupContur.sh.
+The 'bin' directory contains the package's executables; this will be added to your system path when ../setupContur.sh.
 Inside the 'contur' directory are the main utilities and functions imported by the executables.